Lamap/birds/readme.md

 ## TODOs - brief backlog
 ### phase 1
-- [ ] Add animation library and refine colibry's movement
+- [ ] Particle animation for smoke emittion and explotions
-- [ ] Refine game element collision
-- [ ] Add flies
-- [ ] First level of animations
+- [ ] First level of spritesheet animations
     - [ ] Wings and propellers
 - [ ] Finish game element graphics
     - [ ] Cutting out
     - [ ] Turn some to svg
     - [ ] coloring
+- [ ] Add tween library and refine colibry's movement
+- [ ] Refine game element collision
+- [ ] Add flies
 ### phase 2
 - [ ] Collect and handle of all assets load
     - [ ] to be loaded together